Quinoa + Makrut Lime

 How to prep

-1. 1 Remove film.
-For microwave (1100W), cook in this bowl or transfer to any microwave safe bowl of your choice.
-Add 2 tbsp of water or broth.
+- 1 For microwave (1100W): Remove tray from carton and discard seal.
+Cook in this tray or transfer to any microwave safe bowl of your choice.
 Heat on high for 3 minutes.
 Stir.
-Heat for 1-2 additional minutes.
+Heat for an additional 1-2 minutes.

-1. 1 Remove film.
-For stovetop, pour into pan, add 2 tbsp of water or broth, then break apart and disperse evenly in the pan.
-Cook over medium-high heat, stirring occasionally for 3-5 minutes.
+- 1 Remove tray from carton and discard seal.
+Pour contents into pan, then break apart and disperse evenly in pan.
+Cook over medium-high heat, stirring occasionally, for 3-5 minutes.